ecalimac/udacity-redux-todo_app/README.md

 ### > In the react-redux-goals-todos folder is the same app, refactored with create-react-app.

-#### In order to organize the individual elements of the app the "Rails-style" approach was used.
+#### In order to organize the individual elements of the app, the "Rails-style" approach was used.
 That is, assets are grouped by "type" or "capability": any action will be found in the Actions folder, any reducer will be found in Reducers, and so on.

 ## Getting Started